 Berlin.
-A walk to see a selection of the historic and new architecture of Berlin, passing Bebelplatz, the Gendarmenmarkt with its twin churches and concert hall, and the Humboldt-Forum, a new museum project on the site of the former City Palace, due for completion in 2019.
+A walk to see a selection of the historic and new architecture of Berlin, passing Bebelplatz, the Gendarmenmarkt with its twin churches and concert hall, and the Humboldt-Forum, a much-anticipated and controversial new museum project on the site of the former City Palace, due for completion in 2020.
 Spend the afternoon on ‘Museum Island’: the Bode Museum houses a splendid, comprehensive collection of European sculpture, including works by Riemenschneider, as well as Byzantine art, and the Alte Nationalgalerie houses an excellent collection of 19th-century paintings and sculptures.

 Berlin.
 A morning walk includes Unter den Linden, Peter Eisenmann’s controversial Holocaust Memorial and the unmistakable symbol of the city, the Brandenburg Gate.
 End at the Reichstag, a ponderous 1880s structure scarred by the vicissitudes of the 20th century, the shell now brilliantly rehabilitated by Norman Foster and topped by the famous glass dome.
 Lunch is at the rooftop restaurant.
 Visit the Kunstgewerbemuseum, the Museum of Decorative Arts, one of the many museums scattered around the ‘Kulturforum’.
 The Gemäldegalerie houses one of Europe’s major collections of Old Masters.

 Berlin.
 Drive to Schloss Charlottenburg, the earliest major building in Berlin, an outstanding summer palace built with a Baroque core and Rococo wings, fine interiors, paintings by Watteau, extensive gardens, pavilions and a mausoleum.
 The Scharf-Gerstenberg Collection of the Surrealists and their forerunners is also here and is currently housing a selection of works from Museum Berggruen.